zobenali/06018725-math70076-assessment-2/README.md

  The outputs folder contains figures and model I obtained with this code.

- The report contains my Reflective_Summary in the context of my Imperial Course

 ## Usage
 I try to furnish maximum data and results I obtained so one can work with this project.
-In data/processed, you will find the tensors and csv file I obtained with my dataset and so you can run movement.py easily.
+In data/processed, you will find the csv file I obtained with my dataset and so you can run movement.py easily.
+You will thus find every painters from my database so you can parse this list with the scrapper.

 The folder outputs contains model.pt which is a test I did with this project.
-If you want to retrieve the weights from my model,create model then it  with pytorch.
+If you want to retrieve the weights from my model,use create_model from model.py and then load model_full.pt with pytorch.

-The folder output/figures shows some map I obtained with my project.
+The folder output/figures shows some maps I obtained with my project.

 I do recommend to use GPU as the project is very computationally expensive.
 I provided the notebook you can run on Colab in reports.